sightmachine/sightmachine-sdk/docs/README.md

 Each data model must be configured on the tenant in order to query it.
 If a model is not set up for your tenant, the corresponding query function will return an error.

 For detailed information about what each data model represents, see the [Sight Machine documentation](https://docs.sightmachine.com).
-See also the entity-specific documentation in the [entities folder](entities/).

 ### Common Query Parameters